howsoai/howso-docs/_sources/getting_started/client_configuration.rst.txt

       - ``library_path``

-        Specify a full path to an Amalgam shared library (DLL, SO, DyLib).
+        Set a full path to an Amalgam shared library (DLL, SO, DyLib).
 This is an advanced setting for developers who compile their own Amalgam shared object binaries.